More hats, hopefully pointing the same way

 Short version:

 Introduce Product Champions into your teams, and maybe Reliability Champions too, to increase increase alignment.
+And look at shrinking your teams.

 Long version